NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 'EnableNuGetPackageRestore' to 'true'.
 Missing packages: {name}
 ```

-This error indicates that package restore is disabled in your NuGet configuration, that is, the applicable `nuget.config` file (typically `%AppData%\NuGet\NuGet.Config`) contains the following:
+This error indicates that package restore is disabled in your NuGet configuration, that is, the applicable `nuget.config` file (typically `%AppData%\NuGet\NuGet.Config` on Windows and `~/.nuget/NuGet/NuGet.Config` on Mac/Linux) contains the following:

 ```xml
 <!-- Package restore is disabled when these settings are false -->